Meagan is a mother to two young children, a freelance writer, and a waitress. She has spent countless hours trying to stretch a dollar.

 Being a parent is a tough enough job without the added stress of life's "oh no" moments.
 Having the right stuff in your diaper bag can seriously reduce these moments.
-Check out this list of things you should always have in your diaper bag.
+Check out this list of essential items you should always keep in your diaper bag.

 How could anyone forget to pack diapers, in a diaper bag, for their baby?
 Well, I'm here to tell you we've all done it.
 It's hard enough running errands with a baby and so easy to forget when you've used the last diaper you had, which is why I always kept an extra one rolled up in the changing pad.
 An emergency diaper!